-During my recent trip to Scandinavia, one of the things I was most looking forward to was finding out more about the Vikings in Gothenburg, Sweden and Oslo, Norway.
+During my recent trip to Scandinavia, one of the things I was most looking forward to was finding out more about the Vikings in the cities of Gothenburg, Sweden and Oslo, Norway.
 After all, I was standing on their former stomping grounds.
-Plus, my interest in this period of history was recently re‐ignited thanks to the popular TV series Vikings.
+Plus, my interest in this period of history was recently re-ignited thanks to the popular TV and streaming series Vikings.

 1. The Viking Ship Museum in Oslo, Norway